MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 ## Tutorial: Bring your own license (BYOL) activation through AVMA

 You can use any existing method to activate VMs on Azure Stack HCI.
-Optionally, you can use AVMA (AVMA), which enables activated host servers to automatically activate VMs running on them.
+Optionally, you can use AVMA, which enables activated host servers to automatically activate VMs running on them.
 For more information, see [AVMA in Windows Server](/windows-server/get-started/automatic-vm-activation).

 :::image type="content" source="media/vm-activation/vm-activate.png" alt-text="Activate VMs":::